DaleOrders/AWS-Study-Notes/README.md

 - TCP checks: R53 tries to establish TCP with end point within 10 (fast) or 30 seconds (standard).
 - HTTP/HTTPS: Same as TCP but within 4 seconds.
-The end point must respond with a 200 or 300 status code within 3 seconds of checking.
+The end point must respond with a 200 or 300 status code within 2 seconds after connecting.
 - HTTP/HTTPS String matching: Same as above, the body must have a string within the first 5120 bytes.
 This is chosen by the user.